 Truth in Recruitment is a non-profit, student advocacy group based in Santa Barbara, California.
 We work with students, families, and schools to ensure students understand the consequences of a military career and their alternative options for academic and professional success, to inform parents of their privacy rights, and to create school policies limiting recruiter presence on campuses.

-We table at schools and career fairs, sponsor a teen cemetery display of youth killed in action, speak to student clubs, sponsor art contests, and facilitate conversations with youth about nonmilitary options for service, job training, and financing college.
+We table at schools and career fairs, sponsor a teen cemetery display of youth killed in action, speak to classes and student clubs, sponsor art contests, and facilitate conversations through workshops with youth about nonmilitary options for service, job training, and financing college.
 Truth in Recruitment encourages students to take ownership of peace issues and the meaning of citizenship — to voice their perspective on recruiters and militarism.